Objection Handling In Sales: 30 Common Examples in 2024

 More often, there are chances that you, as a salesperson, might misinterpret your prospect’s objection.

 That’s why it’s crucial that you paraphrase your prospect’s concern and repeat back after you have heard it.
-It ensures you have understood their objection correctly.

 For Example:-